jbmorley/Stencil/README.md

 syntax similar to Django and Mustache.
 If you're familiar with these, you will feel right at home with Stencil.

+_Please note that this is a fork of Stencil (one of [many](https://github.com/stencilproject/Stencil/forks)) with extensions to support [InContext 3](https://github.com/inseven/ic3).
+It adds a number of bug fixes and extensions to improve compatibility with Jinja 2 templates.
+I would love to upstream these changes, but it looks like the original Stencil might no longer be in active development._

 ## Example

 ```html+django